azizkhoso/artillery-engine-smpp/Readme.md

 # Artillery SMPP Engine

-Artillery SMPP Engine is an open-source, high-performance SMPP (Short Message Peer-to-Peer) protocol engine designed for scalable SMS messaging applications.
-Built for reliability and extensibility, it enables developers to integrate, test, and operate SMPP-based messaging systems with ease.
+Artillery SMPP Engine is an open-source, high-performance SMPP (Short Message Peer-to-Peer) protocol engine designed as an ArtilleryIO extension.
+You can use this engine to perform Artillery tests on your SMPP servers.

-## Features

-- SMPP v3.4 protocol support
-- High throughput message handling
-- Configurable connection and session management
-- Pluggable architecture for custom logic
-- Detailed logging and metrics
-- Easy integration with existing systems

 ## Getting Started